Prep baseball: Brooks leads Oxford through unforgettable championship season

 On top of the Class 6A championship won this season, Brooks’ Yellow Jackets won every championship they competed for, including a Perfect Game Showdown title, this season’s Calhoun County tournament championship and a Class 6A, Area 13 championship.

-The Yellow Jackets also closed out their season with 19 straight losses, swept every team faced in the playoffs and went undefeated in April and May.
+The Yellow Jackets also closed out their season with 19 straight wins, swept every team faced in the playoffs and went undefeated in April and May.

 Brooks said that being able to share the moment of winning a state championship with the city meant that much more when the team hoisted its trophy.